Privacy Policy

 - Magic-link tokens — invalidated when consumed or after expiry (15 minutes), then purged on a rolling basis.

-- Airtable connection credentials — until you disconnect the connection or delete your account; encrypted at rest throughout.
+- Data-source connection credentials — for any connected provider (Airtable, Notion, monday.com, HubSpot, Smartsheet, Shopify, QuickBooks Online) until you disconnect the connection or delete your account; encrypted at rest throughout.

 - Recipient links and audit events — retained while the parent form is active so the Operator can review history.
 Open and submit events are kept for the audit log described in our Terms.